As PPST is an interdepartmental program, applications should be directed to a department, usually that of the student’s previous degree.

-2) If you still have questions about Testing Requirements after having downloaded and read through the relevant section(s) of the above PDF, please contact the appropriate departmental academic office using the email address shown in the list below:
+2) If you still have questions about Testing Requirements after having downloaded and read through the relevant section(s) of the PDF in step 1), please contact the appropriate departmental academic office using the email address shown in the list below:

 - Biological Engineering [EMAIL: email@example.com]

 - Materials Science and Engineering [EMAIL: firstname.lastname@example.org]